mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

 permalink: /
 title: "Hi, this is Mengyue Yuan."
 excerpt: "About me"
-author_profile: true
+author_profile: trueg
 redirect_from:
   - /about/
   - /about.html
 ---

-I am currently an MPhil student in the Department of Geography Information Engineering at Wuhan University, supervised by [Prof. Peng Yue](http://geos.whu.edu.cn/peng.html).
-My current work is concentrated on map construction and lane-level road network generation from large collections of trajectories.
-I am also passionate about mining human activity patterns from geospatial data, such as location-based social media data.
+I am currently an MPhil student in the Department of Geography Information Engineering, School of Remote Sensing and Information Engineering, at Wuhan University, supervised by [Prof. Peng Yue](http://geos.whu.edu.cn/peng.html).
 My research interest includes but is not limited to

 - Geospatial data mining
 - Transportation geography
 - Public health
 - Human activity

+My current work is concentrated on map construction and lane-level road network generation from large collections of trajectories.
+I am also passionate about mining and analyzing human activity patterns from geospatial data, such as location-based social media data.

+Before the M.S. study, I obtained bachelor degree in Geospatial Information Engineering from China University of Geoscience in 2021.
 For additional information, check out my [Curriculum Vitae](http://mengyue-yuan.github.io/files/Curriculum-Vitae_Mengyue-Yuan.pdf).

-Feel free to contact me anytime at [mengyueyuan@whu.edu.cn](mailto:mengyueyuan@whu.edu.cn)！
+Feel free to contact me anytime at [mengyueyuan@whu.edu.cn](mailto:mengyueyuan@whu.edu.cn).

 What's new!
 ------